PetersonGuo/SentiView/README.md

 SentiView would like to be able to produce graphs that display trends over time in customer satisfaction to give small businesses a way to assess their improvement.
 Provide bespoke recommendations to businesses.

+## Try Sentiview

+Open terminal and go to the cloned directory

+    npm start --prefix front

+In a new terminal

+    python3 main.py